swharden/Telem-A-Gator/README.md

 **Telem-A-Gator is python-based GUI to view and analyze scientific telemetry data.** The goal of this software is to facilitate _exploratory data analysis_ rather than create publication figures.
 Any graph displayed in this software can be exported as PNG, JPG, and HTML files, and its content (the data creating it) can be exported as an excel file.

 ### Concepts
+* This software is intentionally small.
+It was intended to be run on the laptop in the animal facility which records the telemtry data.
+This computer has a relatively small screen.
 * The telemetry software outputs data in the form of massive text files (CSV format with .txt extension).
 Sample output is below.
 * The raw text files are hundreds of megabytes in size.
 They are extremely slow to parse, especially over network drives.
 To speed up analysis time, an initial TXT->NPY conversion is performed.
 This produces hundreds of smaller NPY files which are already memory-mapped in a format Python can load rapidly.
 * NPY file format is like `266307-Pulse Pressure-1353942890-even.npy`